Skip to content

 TL;DR: Columbia Waitlist 2026

-The Columbia waitlist 2026 cycle will see the university place roughly 2,500 to 3,000 students on its waitlist, as it has in recent admissions cycles.
+Columbia’s waitlist acceptance rate has ranged from 4% to 17% over the past decade (Columbia CDS 2015-2025), making it one of the most generous Ivy League waitlists.
 In recent years, Columbia’s waitlist acceptance rate has ranged from approximately 4% (Class of 2025) to as high as 17% (Class of 2019), making Columbia one of the more active Ivy League schools when it comes to admitting students from the waitlist.
 Columbia has not yet released official waitlist data for the Class of 2030.

 Important: Columbia does not publish waitlist data as consistently as Princeton or Cornell (source: Columbia University Admissions).
 All figures in this guide are based on publicly available Common Data Set filings, IPEDS data, and historical records.
 Where official numbers are unavailable, estimates are noted.
 These numbers should be treated as confirmed historical data where available and as estimates where noted.